-The Company has options on issue with 1,246,552 options on issue with 2 holders, 32,480,444 performance shares with 24 holders and no listed options or performance shares
+The Company has options on issue with 1,246,552 options with 2 holders, 32,480,444 performance shares with 24 holders.

 4. Register of substantial shareholders

 The names of substantial shareholders in the Company and the number of fully paid ordinary shares in which each has an interest, as disclosed in substantial shareholder notices to the Company on the respective dates shown, are as follows: